 Start using some of these resources, especially podcasts for Chinese learners, for passive listening.
 Listen to a podcast while you do other activities.
 Don’t neglect more active audio learning, but try to fit more exposure to Chinese into your day by listening to podcasts while you do other things.

 Once you’re more comfortable with the basics, really hone in on mimicking the pronunciation in the audio resources you listen to.
 It’s helpful to find a podcast or resource that’s always produced by the same person, so you can become familiar with his or her voice.

 You’ll likely be starting to rely more on native-level audio at this stage, but that doesn’t mean that you should ignore audio resources made for advanced learners.
-Podcasts for Chinese learners that are all in Chinese, like Slow Chinese, are a good bridge to getting to native-level podcasts.
+Podcasts for Chinese learners that are all in Chinese are a good bridge to getting to native-level podcasts.
 They tend to focus more on cultural issues and other topics of interest, but podcasts for advanced learners that focus on grammar and vocabulary-building are fabulous for advanced learners who want to fit more learning into their day.

 2. Audio Made By and For Native Speakers

 Native-level audio includes music, TV, movies, podcasts, radio and audiobooks.

 Where to Find It

 A wide variety of Chinese music is available on Spotify, YouTube, Youku, CCTV and FluentU.

 The best online places to find TV and movies are all of the above, with the exception of Spotify.
 You can also see if your local library has any Chinese movies.
 Many do.